-- o represents the lowest level within the Group at which the goodwill is monitored for internal management purposes; and - o is not larger than an operating segment determined in accordance with PFRS 8, Operating Segments.
+- represents the lowest level within the Group at which the goodwill is monitored for internal management purposes; and - is not larger than an operating segment determined in accordance with PFRS 8, Operating Segments.

 Impairment is determined by assessing the recoverable amount of the cash-generating unit or group of cash-generating units, to which the goodwill relates.
 Where the recoverable amount of the cash-generating unit or group of cash-generating units is less than the carrying amount, an impairment loss is recognized.
-Where goodwill forms part of a cash-generating unit or group of cash-generating units and part of the operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
+Where goodwill forms part of a cash-generating unit or group of cash-generating units and part of the operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation.
 Goodwill disposed of in this circumstance is measured based on the relative values of the operation disposed of and the portion of the cash-generating unit retained.
 An impairment loss with respect to goodwill is not reversed.